 The County of Riverside General Plan and Area Plans have been shaped by the RCIP Vision.
 Following is a summary of the Vision Statement that includes many of the salient points brought forth by the residents of Elsinore Area Plan as well as the rest of the County of Riverside.
-The RCIP Vision reflects the County of Riverside in the year 2020.
-So, fast forward yourself to 2020 and here is what it will be like and beyond.
+The RCIP Vision reflects the County of Riverside in the year 2020 and beyond.